phgelado/L-AbbeFaria-/README.md

 - `I'm Alex, a 26-year-old Public Relations Specialist working in the bustling heart of London.
 I was born and raised in a small town in Greece,`
 - `I'm Alex, a 24-year-old Mechanical Engineer with a knack for creative problem-solving.
 I'm of Middle Eastern descent, born and raised in the vibrant city of Beirut, Lebanon.`
 - `Hey there!
 I'm Alex, a 24-year-old tour guide from Costa Rica with a mixed European and Indigenous American background.
 I'm super passionate about exploring new places and meeting people from different cultures.`
+- `Hey there!
+I'm Alex, a 26-year-old electrician.
+I'm a hands-on kind of person, always tinkering with tools and gadgets.
+I love the satisfaction of solving practical problems, whether it's fixing a faulty circuit or installing a new lighting system.\n\nI'm of Arab descent, and I take pride in my heritage.`

 which is statistically improbable and unrepresentative of name distributions world-wide.
 Whilst a single one of these cases could be misconstrued as "diversity", under the argument that it being a tail of the distribution it is a good sample, as a whole they are inconsistent with reality and likely ocurring due to English being a large subset of the corpora the model has seen or particular training data preprocessing.